viharhp/fish-species-prediction/README.md

 ## Customization

-- If you want to use a different trained model, replace the `fish_species_model.joblib` file with your own trained model file.
+- If you want to use a different trained model, replace the `fish_species_model.pkl` file with your own trained model file.
 Ensure that the model's input features match the order of the input fields in the HTML form.

-- Customize the `train_model.py` script to use your own data and model training pipeline for better predictions.
+- Customize the `app.py` script to use your own data and model training pipeline for better predictions.

 ## Acknowledgments